 CD4+ T cells play an important role in health and diseases.
-Analysis of these cells has long been hampered by a lack of suitable assays. class II tetramers have become an important tool to investigate rare antigen-specific CD4+ T cells such as CD4+CD25+ regulatory T cells.
-In addition to monitoring disease progression and therapeutic intervention, class II tetramers can be used to study tolerance induction, vaccination efficacy, and autoimmunity.
+Analysis of these cells has long been hampered by a lack of suitable assays.
+MHC Class II tetramers have become an important tool to investigate rare antigen-specific CD4+ T cells such as CD4+CD25+ regulatory T cells.
+In addition to monitoring disease progression and therapeutic intervention, MHC Class II tetramers can be used to study tolerance induction, vaccination efficacy, and autoimmunity.

 MHC tetramers are complexes of four MHC molecules, associated with a specific peptide and bound to a fluorochrome.
 Class II tetramers bind to a distinct population of CD4+ T cells.

 MHC class II tetramer staining is more technically challenging than class I tetramer staining.
 Some reasons for this include:

 - Antigen-specific CD4+ T cells are more rare than antigen-specific CD8+ T cells

 - Affinity between the T cell receptor and MHC/peptide complex is generally lower